espocrm/documentation/docs/administration/config-params.md

 * passwordStrengthNumberCount – how many numbers are required for passwords;
 * passwordStrengthBothCases – `false` – password must contain letters of both upper and lower case;
 * passwordRecoveryRequestLifetime – `3 hours` – how long a password recovery link is valid;
+* passwordChangeRequestNewUserLifetime – `2 days` – how long a password change link for new users is valid (as of v7.1);

 ### Auth